Max0513/Max0513.github.io/_posts/2025-02-01-Saliford-turn-over-analysis.md

 - **98.3%** of workers `did not receive a promotion` in the last 5 years.
 - Around `17% of employees who did not receive a promotion in the last 5 years departed`, dropping to 4% if they did.
-- Implementing a structure with more echelon could be a consideration to add a sense of progression in the work force.
+- Implementing a structure with more echelon could add a sense of progression in the work force wich might boost moral and lead to lower turnover.
 - The `number of promotions` do not appear related to the **number of hours worked**, **the number of project participated in** nor to the **last evaluation of the worker**.
-They do however, appear to be correlated to their **satisfaction levels**. *(View EDA for further details)*
+They do however, appear to be correlated to their **satisfaction levels**.

 <br>